James Lopez Watson: New York State Senate service

 Watson was a member of the New York State Senate (21st D.) from 1955 to 1963, sitting in the 170th, 171st, 172nd, 173rd, and 174th New York State Legislatures.

 Federal judicial service

 Watson was nominated by President Lyndon B. Johnson on January 19, 1966, to a seat on the United States Customs Court vacated by Judge Jed Johnson.
 He was confirmed by the United States Senate on March 4, 1966, and received his commission on March 7, 1966.
 He was reassigned by operation of law to the United States Court of International Trade on November 1, 1980, to a new seat authorized by 94 Stat.
 1727.
-Because judges of that court are periodically assigned to federal courts around the country, Watson became the first African-American judge to head a federal court in the American Deep South.
+Because judges of that court are periodically assigned to federal courts around the country, Watson became the first African-American judge to head a federal court in the Deep South.
 He assumed senior status on February 28, 1991.
-His service terminated on September 1, 2001, due to his death of cancer in Harlem.
+His service terminated due to his death from cancer in Harlem on September 1, 2001.